Tanzania GDP in 2022

-Tanzania’s annual GDP growth rate of 6.3% over the past 10 years (2010-2019) placed the country among the 20 fastest-growing economies in the world, beating the Sub-Saharan Africa average GDP growth rate of 3.5% during the same period.
+Tanzania’s annual GDP growth rate of 2022 beat that of Sub-Saharan Africa with an average GDP growth rate of +4.2% during the same period.

-However, the GDP growth rate has been slowing down in recent years, from a peak of 7.9% in 2011.
+However, the GDP growth rate of Tanzania has been slowing down in recent years, from a peak of +7.9% in 2011.

 In April 2021, Tanzania’s new president Samia Suluhu Hassan gave her first speech to the parliament, mentioning the priorities of the Sixth Phase Government in the next five years to reach a GDP growth rate of at least 8% yearly.